List of monsters in Marvel Comics: Orrgo

 Through unknown means, Orrgo was captured by S.H.I.E.L.D. and placed in the Howling Commandos Monster Force.

-Orrgo appears as a member of S.T.A.K.E., a S.H.I.E.L.D. division dealing with the supernatural.
-His commander is Dum Dum Dugan, who lives on in a highly advanced Life Model Decoy body.

-As part of the All-New, All-Different Marvel event, Orrgo appears as a member of S.T.A.K.E.'s Howling Commandos.
-Due to Orrgo's enormous size, he is not a field member of the team, but is used as technological support and communications.
-He enjoys chaotic events.
-Despite the very nature of many of his teammates, Orggo does not believe in the supernatural.

-During the Avengers: Standoff! storyline, Orrgo was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
-It is later revealed that Orrgo ended up in Pleasant Hill after Dr. Paul Kraye caught him going through his files.
-He alerted Maria Hill claiming that Orrgo went rogue and Orrgo was imprisoned at Pleasant Hill, where he was turned into a dog by Kobik.
-This led the Life Model Decoy of Dum Dum Dugan into finding Pleasant Hill and leading the Howling Commandos there to rescue Orrgo.
-Orrgo is rescued as the group is transported back to S.T.A.K.E.
-HQ by Kobik.
-Once back at S.T.A.K.E.
-HQ, Orrgo detects that Paul Kraye has released all the inmates there.

-Orrgo was with the Howling Commandos at the time when they help Old Man Logan rescue Jubilee from Dracula.

-During the Monsters Unleashed storyline, Orrgo is among the monsters who help fight the Leviathon Tide.

 Rommbu

 Rommbu is a giant alien monster that first appeared in Tales to Astonish #19 and was created by Jack Kirby and Dick Ayers.

 Rommbu is a giant alien who was dispatched by his kind to get Earth to surrender.

 Rorgg

 Rorgg is a giant alien spider monster that first appeared in Journey into Mystery #64 and was created by Stan Lee, Jack Kirby, and Dick Ayers.

 Rorgg is the ruler of a race of giant alien spider monsters that sought to conquer Earth.
 Rorgg's kind had a weakness against DDT.

 Rorgg in other media

 Rorgg appears in Hulk: Where Monsters Dwell, with vocal effects provided by Jon Olson.

 Sandman

 The Sandman is an alien monster made of sand that first appeared in Journey into Mystery #70 and was created by Jack Kirby.
 It is not to be confused with the supervillain of the same name.

 The Sandman is an alien who was previously sealed in a cave by tribesmen who mistook it for an evil spirit.
 In the early 1960s, Marine soldier Steve Bronson and his family accidentally release the Sandman while on vacation.
 However, Steve's son Bobby immobilizes the Sandman by pouring water on it, after which it is taken into military custody.